jonathan-opinurate/QA-ATM-Machine/USERGUIDE.md

 4) Deposit Cash

-on clicking any of the four options you will be redirected to the respective page.
+Upon clicking any of the four options you will be redirected to the respective page.

 Withdraw Cash
 =============